My Tokyo Guide

-Between April and March in Tokyo the cherry blossoms reach their peak, and some thousand trees come into bloom on the city's many river banks.
-Enjoy not only the illuminated blossoms in full bloom at night, but also the blanket of petals which covers the surface of the water when you take the water bus.
-Of particular interest are the many blossom festivals on the Sumida river, and the blossoms on Meguro river and around Chidorigafuchi.
+Between April and March in Tokyo, the cherry blossoms reach their peak.
+Thousands of trees come into bloom on the city's many river banks.
+Enjoy the illuminated blossoms in full bloom at night and also the blanket of petals which covers the surface of the water when you take a water bus.
+Of particular interest are the many blossom festivals on the Sumida River, the blossoms on the Meguro River, and around Chidorigafuchi.

 When and where to see cherry blossoms in Tokyo in 2020